FrancisBanville/ms_interpreting_probabilities/README.md

 network when analytical probabilistic measures are lacking.
 A binary network can be generated from independent Bernoulli trials for each interaction.
-The distribution of a network's property can then be obtained after measuring the structure of all randomly generated networks [@Poisot2016Structure].
-Doing so allows us to represent the variability of network structure, although possibly with biases when connectance is low [@Poisot2014WheEco; @Chagnon2015ChaTop].
+The distribution of a network's property can then be obtained after measuring the structure of all randomly generated networks (@Poisot2016Structure).
+Doing so allows us to represent the variability of network structure, although possibly with biases when connectance is low (@Poisot2014WheEco, @Chagnon2015ChaTop).
-When binary networks are generated under a null model, this method can be used for null hypothesis significance testing, in which case the observed measure is compared to a null distribution [e.g., @Bascompte2003NesAss].
+When binary networks are generated under a null model, this method can be used for null hypothesis significance testing, in which case the observed measure is compared to a null distribution (e.g., @Bascompte2003NesAss).
 Furthermore, randomly generating binary networks across space and time can help us visualize the spatiotemporal variability of network structure and test ecological hypotheses on interactions across large spatial and temporal scales.